Recommended Work Flow

 sample_failure()

 thresholds recommended by Illumina.
-In this case all samples passed
+In this case several samples

 pheno$failed = sample_failure(ctrls)